tnajara1917/tnajara1917/README.md

 - 👋 Hi, I’m @tnajara1917
 - 👀 I’m interested in Computer Science.
 - 🌱 I’m currently learning many different portions of CS like Web programming, Systems, and Software Engineering.
-- 💞️ I’m looking to collaborate on (Not Sure)
 - 📫 How to reach me --> tyler.najara@gmail.com

 <!---